 There is a plethora of areas where AI can benefit blockchain systems and vice versa; I am actively working and advocating these for a couple of years now.
 The main ones are: make use of blockchain’s decentralized and federated nature of data origins to feed in AI systems, especially machine learning algorithms so that we avoid data biases and lock-in introduced by AI monopolistic systems.
 AI can benefit blockchain systems by optimizing the network consensus routing, injecting cognitive and semantic based processing to smart contracts.

-Trends in Blockchain and AI
+Trends in AI and Blockchain

 An enjoyable chat with moderator from Refinitiv, I elaborated on historical trends in AI and blockchain and how these mega-trends canents’ professional and advisor.
 I made a point of the seminal paper in 2012 which provided a breakthrough in performance of machine learning systems, the vicious cycle of more data, better algorithms, better UX/UI, resulting to even more data – the fuel of modern AI.